 In every measurable expression of public opinion to date, the South Vietnamese people have overwhelmingly voiced opposition to Viet Cong rule.
-In spite of their natural desire for peace, the great majority indicate readiness to continue the war until the Communist threat is ended.
+In spite of their natural desire for peace, and the hardships they have endured at Viet Cong hands, the great majority indicate readiness to continue the war until the Communist threat is ended.

-Defiance of the Viet Cong has been demonstrated more and more openly during the last year, notably during the 1966 elections for the Constituent Assembly and the 1967 elections for village and hamlet officials.
-The Viet Cong threatened punishment to all who participated and acutely executed some participants.
-Despite threats and terror, however, more than 80 percent of the eligible voters went to the polls.
-This figure is about 20 percent higher than the turnout in most American elections.
+Defiance of the Viet Cong has been demonstrated more and more openly in the past two years, notably during the 1966 elections for the Constituent Assembly and the 1967 local and national elections.
+The Viet Cong threatened punishment to all who participated and actually executed some participants.
+During the week immediately preceding the September 7 presidential election, Viet Cong terrorists killed, wounded, or kidnaped more than 1,000 civilians throughout the territory of the Republic of Viet-Nam.
+On election day itself North Vietnamese Army and Viet Cong forces launched countrywide attacks, including the mortaring of 7 province capitals, in an effort to disrupt the voting.